Re-Densification Meets Cross-Scale Propagation: Real-Time Neural Compression of LiDAR Point Clouds: Method

-where the $\mathrm{OctFolding}(\cdot)$ operation embeds the occupancy codes of $l-1$ into feature maps at level $k$.
+where the $\mathrm{Downsampling}(\cdot)$ operation embeds the occupancy codes of $l-1$ into feature maps at level $k$ using sparse convolutions.
 In $\mathbf{G}^k$, each channel corresponds to a specific occupancy state of a node at level $l-1$, thereby enabling \emph{Re-Densification} to enrich the context information with higher density.

 To extract contextual features, $\mathbf{G}^k$ is fed to a $\mathrm{ResBlock}$ for \emph{Feature Extraction}, thereby obtaining the feature $\mathbf{F}^k$:

 Although it is possible to directly predict occupancy in this dense space, it would incur prohibitive computational costs due to the vast number of potential sub-nodes.
 Instead, GRED progressively reverts $\mathbf{F}^k$ to the original sparse space $\mathbf{F}^{l}$ through multi-step upsampling, thereby achieving the \emph{Re-Sparsification} of the features: